My greatest hope is that when the children arrive at Clementine, they’ll feel that they’re in a place that was made just for them.

 Birth through age three is a time of truly explosive language growth.
 Interesting objects, beautiful books, and language baskets provide opportunities for vocabulary development, engaging conversations, and early phonemic awareness.

 More than just play!
-Climbing, balance, and heavy work activities help children with self-regulation and develop strength and coordination.
+Climbing, balance, and heavy work activities help children develop strength, coordination, and self-regulation.

 Art and music in the Montessori classroom are process focused.
 Children explore simple creative materials and instruments individually and with classmates.